 You can also take surveys for cash.

-Sign up here to get an extra 50p when you first cash out.
+Sign up here to get an extra 50p when you cash out for the first time.

 How much can you make per survey?
 30p

 Payout threshold: 1p – yes you can pay out immediately